SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-integration.md

 ### Reporting your Quality Gate status in manually created or existing projects
 SonarQube can also report your Quality Gate status to Bitbucket Server for existing projects and manually-created projects.
 After you've updated your global settings as shown in the **Importing your Bitbucket Server repositories into SonarQube** section above, set the following project settings at **Project Settings > General Settings > DevOps Platform Integration**:

-- **Configuration name** – The configuration name that corresponds to your ALM instance.
+- **Configuration name** – The configuration name that corresponds to your DevOps Platform instance.
 - **Project Key** – the project key is part of your BitBucket Server repository URL (.../projects/**{KEY}**/repos/{SLUG}/browse).
 - **Repository SLUG** – The repository slug is part of your BitBucket Server repository URL (.../projects/{KEY}/repos/**{SLUG}**/browse).